-The following table describes the fees and expenses you may pay if you buy and hold shares of the Fund.
+The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

-Shareholder Fees (fees paid directly from your investment) None
+Shareholder Fees (fees paid directly from your investment).....
+None

 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.78%

 Distribution and/or Service (12b-1) Fees 0.00%

-Other Expenses 0.00%
+Other Expenses 0.01%

-Total Annual Fund Operating Expenses 0.78%
+Total Annual Fund Operating Expenses.
+0.79%